 After checking-in into our luxury tents and a plunge in the pool, we had the whole afternoon for some amazing activities in Khao Sok National Park.

-Ethical elephant experience
+Ethical elephant experience in Thailand

 Without a doubt, one of the main highlights of the stay at the Elephant Hills is meeting the elephants.
 Elephant Experience includes a short introduction to Asian Elephants and the history of elephants in Thailand.
 This is followed by interaction with Asia’s largest wild animal: feeding and washing the elephants.